aeternity/aeternity/docs/release-notes/next-lima/PT-164136571-encrypt-cached-state-channel-state.md

+* Introduces on-disk state cache encryption for State Channels.
-- When a user leaves a state channel, the off chain state will be persisted on disk and protected with a user provided password - please keep in mind that an adversary with direct RAM access to the node may still steal the off chain state - this change only protects the state against an adversary with direct disk access.
+  * When a user leaves a state channel the off-chain state will be persisted on disk and protected with a password.
+The password is provided by the user when opening a channel using the `state_password` parameter.
-- The encryption password is provided by the user when opening a channel using the `state_password` parameter, when reestablishing the channel the same password MUST be provided, otherwise the operation will fail with error code "Invalid password".
+  * When re-establishing the channel the same password **MUST** be provided, otherwise the operation will fail with error code `invalid_password`.
-- The encryption password must be at least 6 characters long - providing a shorter password will fail with error code "Invalid password"
+  * The password **MUST** be at least 6 characters long.
+Providing a shorter password will fail with error code `invalid_password`.
-- The encryption password may be changed anytime by the websocket client after the channel has been opened - please consult the documentation for more details.
-This operation is only allowed when the channel is established - If we have left the channel, the user needs to reestablish the channel with the old password before changing the password to a new one.
+  * The password may be changed anytime by the user through the websocket connection after the channel has been opened.
+Please consult the documentation for more details.
+This operation is only allowed when the channel is established.
+If the user has left the channel, the channel must be re-established first before changing the password.
-- Until the lima fork the password will be optional - by not providing a password a default is used `correct horse battery staple`.
-Keep in mind that providing the password will become mandatory after the lima fork.
-Old v4.* offchain states will be encrypted with the default password.
+  * Until the lima fork the password will be optional.
+By not providing a password a default value is used:
+    `correct horse battery staple`.
+After the Lima fork the password will become mandatory.
+Pre-Lima off-chain states will be encrypted with the default password.
-- Sice lima the password used for encrypting the persisted cached state channel state is mandatory in order to open or reestablish a state channel.
-In case a state chanel was opened before the lima fork the user MUST provide the default password - `correct horse battery staple`.
-Not providing the password in the websocket will result in an "Missing field" error.
+  * Because the password used for encrypting the persisted state cache is mandatory after the Lima fork, state channels which were opened before Lima use the default password.
+	Not providing the password in the websocket connection will result in a `missing_field` error.
+  * Keep in mind that an adversary with direct RAM access to the node may still steal the off-chain state.
+    This change only protects the state against an adversary with direct disk access.